 Failures and malfunctions are inevitable which means you should budget at least one replacement or repair into the total lifetime budget of your investment.

-But don’t servicing costs fall under normal solar inverter warranties?
+But don’t service costs fall under normal solar inverter warranties?
 Not necessarily.

 When Does the Warranty Apply?